rust-lang/rust/text/0000-epochs.md

 - Will we ever consider dropping support for very old epochs?
 Given the constraints in this RFC, it seems unlikely to ever be worth it.

+- Should `rustc` default to the latest epoch instead?